marifarwi/Soilpunk_joulethief/README.md

 ### Day 2 - duration: 3-4 hours

 Today we make an inductor circuit (joule thief) to amp up the small voltage we get from the mud battery.
 Take a look at [this video](https://www.instructables.com/Joule-Thief-Circuit-How-to-Make-and-Circuit-Explan/) to get the basic idea.
-This circuit will allow us to create light and sound signals, which could be seen as basic elements needed to encode and send information (on/off, zeros/ones, lights/no light, sound/no sound).
+We will replace the AA battery with our mud battery, and we will add a button to this circuit (and optional: a buzzer) to use it to make light and sound signals.
+It's simple, but could be seen as the basic setup needed to encode and send information (on/off, zeros/ones, lights/no light, sound/no sound).
 We propose to explore the concept of communication protocols we encounter every day, and create our own protocols for communication using a very bare bones, hyperlocal, low energy infrastructure.

 #### Intro by H&D